Milk Share

 GERTI & URSULA’S HUMAN

-Ursula is cared for by her 14 year-old dairymaid who milks, mucks, feeds, trains, and hangs out with her cows about two hours every day.
+Ursula is cared for by her 14-year-old dairymaid who milks, mucks, feeds, trains, and hangs out with her cows about two hours every day.
 Caring for a dairy cow is a big commitment.
+The dairymaid gets help from her mom too.

 Free of antibiotics, artificial hormones.
 We don’t useantibiotics unless they are medically necessary.
-We vaccinate against common cattle diseases and deworm once a year and of course provide medical care as needed.
-For example if our cow has an udder infection that doesn’t respond to regular treatment, we would, of course, give her antibiotics to heal properly.
+We vaccinate against common cattle diseases and of course provide medical care as needed.
+For example, if our cow had an udder infection that didn’t respond to regular treatment, we would, of course, give her antibiotics to heal properly.
 Milk would not be provided then.

 Raw.
 Unpasteurized for a natural product.
 Pasteurization yields a highly processed sterile but dead milk.
 Raw milk has natural lactase and other enzymes to easy digestion (how nice of the cow to provide that in her milk!), live beneficial bacteria for our gut microbiome.
 Families are welcome to pasteurize their own milk at home if desired.